BeamNG/beamng-ros-integration/README.rst

 Prerequirements
 =============

-For using the BeamNG ROS integration, a BeamNG.tech build and a python environment with [BeamNGpy][1] installed are required.
+For using the BeamNG ROS integration, a BeamNG.tech build and a python environment with `BeamNGpy <https://github.com/BeamNG/BeamNGpy>`_ installed are required.

 Note that BeamNG.tech **only runs on Window**, although Linux support is on its way.
 That means that BeamNG.tech needs to run on a separate Windows machine, or that ROS needs to run on on WSL.